 An example of a simmering attack is when a company’s login traffic that generally utilizes updated Chrome browsers suddenly has a spike in traffic from old Chrome browsers.
 Although the behaviors seem to match, this is a red flag that can only be detected comparing it to the past traffic patterns of that particular company’s website.

-When behavioral biometrics technology matures so do the answers you get from it.
+When behavioral analytics technology matures so do the answers you get from it.
 Just like we are smarter now than we were at 15 – even though we thought we knew everything back then – today we can make better life choices and understand irony, sarcasm, and other social cues that machines can’t.

 Use History to Your Advantage